pavlin-policar/youtube_playlist/README.md

 ## Notes
 - The playlist must be a public playlist.
 - You can add your own audio files to the folder.
 They will be registered as non tracked files and will not be touched.
+- Some tracks are copyright protected, and therefore, cannot be downloaded.
+The script will notify you of such a track, and a full list of these tracks can be obtained with `youtube-playlist check <playlist_name>`.